Query Processing on Tensor Computation Runtimes: Operator Implementation In TQP

-The pseudocode of the sort-based equi-join algorithm is shown in \cref{alg:GenericSortMergeJoinShort}, where, to simplify the description, we describe the case in which two integer columns are joined.
-We use the typewriter font (e.g., \texttt{bucketize}) to denote tensor operations, and the capital font (e.g., {\sc getJoinKeyColumns}) to denote class methods.
-We also use \cref{fig:joinIllustration} to help describe the different steps of the algorithm.
+\system adopts a late materialization strategy for joins, similar to the one commonly used in columnar databases~\cite{cstore-book,jive-join}. \system takes only the columns in the join predicate as input to the join, and the output is a set of pairs of indexes identifying the records for which the join predicate succeeds.
+The sort-based equi-join algorithm is shown in \cref{alg:GenericSortMergeJoinShort}, where, to simplify the description, we describe the case in which two integer columns are joined.
+With a few modifications, the algorithm is also able to support non-equi joins, left-semi joins, and outer joins.
+We use the typewriter font (e.g., \texttt{bucketize}) to denote tensor operations, and the capital font (e.g., {\sc createOutput}) to denote class methods. \cref{fig:joinIllustration} further illustrates the algorithm.